Lawsuits for Internal Bleeding with Pradaxa

 Pradaxa was introduced as a blood thinner that was superior to warfarin because it requires less monitoring.
 However, users of warfarin who experience abnormal bleeding can counteract those side effects with Vitamin K and there is no similar solution available to address Pradaxa bleeding, which may pose a more serious risk of users of the medication.

-Marc J. Bern & Partners and its professional team are reviewing potential Pradaxa class action lawsuits and individual injury lawsuits for individuals throughout the United States.
+Marc J. Bern & Partners and its professional team are reviewing potential Pradaxa mass tort lawsuits and individual injury lawsuits for individuals throughout the United States.
 To have a case evaluated by one of our Pradaxa lawyers, request a free consultations and case evaluation.

 All Pradaxa cases are investigated under a contingency fee agreement, which means that there are never any out-of-pocket expenses to hire our law firm and we are paid no attorney fees until a recovery is obtained for a Pradaxa injury.